What is Adsumudi? faq drop down arrow

 Adsumudi can be played by kids and adults of all ages.

-For practicing math facts, classic Adsumudi is recommended as a math game for grade 3 and up (ages 9+).
+For practicing math facts, the classic Adsumudi math game is recommended for grade 3 and up (ages 9+).
 It's best suited for kids who are familiar with addition, subtraction, multiplication, and division.
-Although, we've seen kids as young as 1st grade outplay their older siblings!
+That said, we've seen math whizzes as young as 5 outplay their older siblings!

 Adsumudi is the perfect complement to math worksheets and flashcards.
 We’ve been told it’s a monstrously fun way to master the “Operations and Algebraic Thinking” objectives from the Common Core State Standards.